 ☞ Enter the first few letters of its name into a Spotlight search.
 Select it in the results (it should be at the top.)

 ☞ In the Finder, select Go ▹ Utilities from the menu bar, or press the key combination shift-command-U. The application is in the folder that opens.

-Select "system.log" from the file list.
-Enter "backupd" (without the quotes) in the String Matching text field.
-Post the messages from the last backup, beginning with "Starting standard backup."
-Post the log text, please, not a screenshot.
+Enter the name of the crashed application or process in the Filter text field.
+Post the messages from the time of the last crash, if any — the text, please, not a screenshot.

 Important: Some private information, such as your name, may appear in the log.
 Edit it out by search-and-replace in a text editor before posting.

 Still in the Console window, look under User Diagnostic Reports for crash reports related to the process.
 The report name starts with the name of the crashed process, and ends with ".crash".
 Select the most recent report and post the contents — again, the text, not a screenshot.
 In the interest of privacy, I suggest that, before posting, you edit out the “Anonymous UUID,” a long string of letters, numbers, and dashes in the header of the report, if it’s present (it may not be.)
 Please don’t post shutdownStall or hang logs — they're very long and not helpful.